Dear Crucial Skills,

 With the recent H1N1 scare, I would appreciate any advice on approaching colleagues in a healthcare institution—usually managers and MDs—to stay home when they are sick rather than feel obligated to come to work.
 I would also appreciate any advice on motivating them to get immunized against the flu without having to force them.

 Fighting the Flu

 The recent H1N1 situation illustrated the importance of motivating someone to do something they don’t want to do.

 What can we learn about motivation from looking at the situation where people are sick but feel obligated to come to work?
-As we discuss in Crucial Confrontations, there are a few key concepts that provide the foundation for this discussion.
+As we discuss in Crucial Accountability, there are a few key concepts that provide the foundation for this discussion.

 Consequences Motivate.
 There are consequences that occur naturally, and there are consequences that are imposed or enforced by others.
 People make decisions to act based on the consequences they anticipate.
 As a result, motivation is personal because people see and anticipate different consequences.
 Almost subconsciously, people assess the positive and negative consequences that are most likely to occur and then they act based on those assumptions.

 Help Others See Consequences.
 We can motivate others by helping them see both the obvious and the more obscure consequences.
 In your situation, this includes consequences to self, to coworkers, to patients, to coworkers’ and patients’ families, to finances, to reputation, and to the quality of work.
 When we help others see and feel the consequences, people can change their desire to act in certain ways.